 - Assessor, Australian Research Council

 - Editorial Board Member, The China Journal

-- Academic Referee, American Journal of Political Science, The China Journal, China Quarterly, Asian Studies Review, East Asian History, Journal of Asian Studies, Harvard University Press, University of Washington Press
+- Academic Referee, American Journal of Political Science, Review of International Political Economy, Policy and Society, *The China Journal, China Quarterly, Asian Studies Review, East Asian History, Journal of Asian Studies, Harvard University Press, University of Washington Press

 - Member, American Political Science Association

 - Democracy and democratisation

 - Informal institutions in politics and public policy making